DanielKerrigan/remake/README.md

   -n, --just-print      Don't run commands.
 Only print them.
 ```

-For example, if you go to a directory with a Makefile then running `remake.py` is similar to running `make`.
+For example, if you go to a directory with a Makefile, then running `remake.py` is similar to running `make`.
 If there are multiple Makefiles in a given directory then you can specify the file which you desire to use by running, for example, `remake.py -f Makefile-1`.

 ## Features